ax3l/openPMD-standard/STANDARD.md

 number of dimensions of the record.
 It contains the number of elements of each dimension that are replaced with a constant value.
   - For `mesh` based records, the order of the `N` values must be identical to the axes in `axisLabels`.
-  - For `particle` records, the `shape` attribute can be skipped if there is *at least one more record* in the same particle group (species) that is non-constant or is constant and has the `shape` attribute.
+  - The `shape` attribute can be skipped if there is *at least one more record component* in the same mesh record or particle group (species) that is non-constant or is constant and has the `shape` attribute.
-    Read-logic will then pick any other record to recover the `shape`.
+    Read-logic will then pick any other record component of the same mesh (or particle species) to recover the `shape`.

 Other required attributes that where previously stored on the *data set* need to be added to the new sub-group as well.